Call Us: (650)-341-7741

 Applying to vet school is no easy task.
-In fact, it is harder to get into veterinary school than it is to get into medical school.
+In fact, many people say that it is harder to get into veterinary school than it is to get into medical school.

 All in all, I would say applying to vet school is about a 4-year process.
 There are many requirements you must meet before applying and you need the most amount of time possible to get them all done.